mcinglis/c-style/readme.md

 #### Immutability saves lives: use `const` everywhere you can

-`const` improves compile-time correctness. `const` isn't just for documenting read-only pointers.
-It should be used for every read-only variable.
-It helps the reader a lot in understanding a piece of functionality.
+`const` improves compile-time correctness.
+It isn't only for documenting read-only pointers.
+It should be used for every read-only variable and every read-only pointee.

+`const` helps the reader *immensely* in understanding a piece of functionality.
 If they can look at an initialization and be sure that that value won't change throughout the scope, they can reason about the rest of the scope much easier.
 Without `const`, everything is up in the air; the reader is forced to comprehend the entire scope to understand what is and isn't being modified.
-If you consistently use `const`, then your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it *will* be changed at some point.
+If you consistently use `const`, your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it *will* be changed at some point.

 Using `const` everywhere you can also helps you, as a developer, reason about what's happening in the control flow of your program, and where mutability is spreading.
-It helps your compiler help you, which is great to have.
+Furthermore, it gets the compiler on your side.
+It's amazing, when using `const`, how much more helpful the compiler is, especially regarding pointers and pointees.

 The compiler will warn if a pointee loses `const`ness in a function call (because that would let the pointee be modified), but it won't complain if a pointee gains `const`ness.
 Thus, if you *don't* specify your pointer arguments as `const` when they're read-only anyway, you discourage your users from using `const` in their code: